-- 1) Personal protective equipment will not be shared. - 2) Protective gloves: - a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and paraeducators who assist students with personal needs or assisting with medical needs of special education students.

-3) Goggles or safety glasses

-- a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and paraeducators who assist students with personal needs or assisting with medical needs of special education students.

-4) Face shields

-a) To enhance the effectiveness of goggles, safety glasses, or face coverings.

-- b) Staff who are hearing-impaired or communicating with a hearing-impaired person. - c) Employees who cannot wear face coverings due to a medical or mental health condition or disability. - The face shield must have a drape on the bottom.

-5) Respiratory protection
+- 1) Personal protective equipment will not be shared. - 2) Protective gloves: - a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and paraeducators who assist students with personal needs or assisting with medical needs of special education students. - 3) Goggles or safety glasses - a) Nurses, health technicians, and/or office staff attending ill or injured students or assisting with medical needs of special education students. - b) Custodians and other employees who use cleaning and sanitizing products, other than surface wipes. - c) Special education teachers and paraeducators who assist students with personal needs or assisting with medical needs of special education students. - 4) Face shields - a) To enhance the effectiveness of goggles, safety glasses, or face coverings. - b) Staff who are hearing-impaired or communicating with a hearing-impaired person. - c) Employees who cannot wear face coverings due to a medical or mental health condition or disability. - The face shield must have a drape on the bottom. - 5) Respiratory protection - a) N 95 filtering face masks will be available for voluntary use to all employees who are not fully vaccinated and who are working indoors or in vehicles with more than one person. - Provide training as indicated in Section 9 of this program.

-- a) N 95 filtering face masks will be available for voluntary use to all employees who are not fully vaccinated and who are working indoors or in vehicles with more than one person. - Provide training as indicated in Section 9 of this program. - Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - b) As supply allows, N 95 filtering face masks will be available for voluntary use to Nurses, health technicians, and/or office staff attending ill or injured students. - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability.
+- Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - b) As supply allows, N 95 filtering face masks will be available for voluntary use to Nurses, health technicians, and/or office staff attending ill or injured students. - c) Respiratory protection will be provided according to the University Preparation Charter School written respiratory protection program in the following situations: - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability. - During procedures for special education students that may aerosolize potentially infectious material such as saliva or respiratory tract fluids. - i.
+Nebulizer treatment - ii.
+Working with a student with a tracheotomy d.

-d.
 Vaccination